 Finca Las Piedras

-Finca Las Piedras is the Alliance for a Sustainable Amazon's field site and base of operations in the Peruvian Amazon.
-Located about an hour north of the Madre de Dios Department's capital of Puerto Maldonado near the recently paved Interoceanic Highway, the site provides researchers, students, educators, conservation professionals, and others access to a variety of Amazonian ecosystems.
+Finca Las Piedras is the ASA's research and education center in the Peruvian Amazon.
+Located about an hour north of the city of Puerto Maldonado along the Interoceanic Highway, the site provides researchers, students, educators, conservation professionals, and others access to a variety of Amazonian ecosystems.
 The site is mostly upland or ‘terra firme’ rainforest dominated by Brazil nut (Bertholletia excelsa) and other tropical hardwoods; Mauritia palm swamps, regenerating secondary forest, and active and abandoned agricultural fields are also within easy reach.
 The property is bordered to the east by concessions for Brazil nuts and this forest continues, unbroken, for hundreds of kilometers into the Manuripi reserve in neighboring Bolivia.

-Living facilities on site include shared dorms and private rooms with mosquito nets, shared composting toilets, open-air cold showers, a shared bathing platform over a crystal clear jungle stream, and an open-air kitchen and dining hall where meals are served—all rustic yet comfortable and designed to minimize our environmental impact.
-Laboratory space, an irrigated shadehouse, a flight cage for research on the Lepidoptera, and a trail network that provides access to numerous rain forest habitats are also available.
+Living facilities on site include shared dorms and private rooms with mosquito nets, shared composting toilets, open-air cold showers, laboratory space, wifi, and an open-air dining hall where meals are served—all rustic yet comfortable and designed to minimize our environmental impact.
+A trail network provides access to numerous rainforest habitats.

 At a glance...